-In her series, British photographer Lucy Laucht explores two concepts: on the one hand, she takes a new look at her homeland, and on the other hand, she follows the paths taken by her late father.
+With her series, the British photographer is searching for clues in two respects: on the one hand, she is taking a new look at her home country, and on the other hand, she is following the paths taken by her late father.
 Her pictures of the South West Coast of England are warm and poetic testimonies of her travels.

 As the writer Hans Christian Andersen put it: travelling is living.
 What does travel mean to you?